 Donations will be considered for inclusion based on the following factors:

-- Relationship to existing holdings
+- Relationship to mandate and collecting scope, current priorities, and existing holdings

 - Physical condition of the records